HaiducuArdelean/Building-a-basic-home-lab/README.md

 Took notes of each machines ip address
 ![image](https://github.com/user-attachments/assets/28175b72-a46b-4681-96c9-e440d769e413)

-And make sure they can talk to each other
+And made sure they can talk to each other
 ![image](https://github.com/user-attachments/assets/7b6bf5ff-e92a-4f08-95be-87707648944b)